frictionlessdata/frictionless-prototype-py/docs/target/errors-reference/README.md

 Code: `blank-header` <br>
 Tags: `#head #structure` <br>
 Template: `Header in field at position "{fieldPosition}" is blank` <br>
 Description: `A column in the header row is missing a value.
-Headers should be provided and not be blank.` <br>
+Header should be provided and not be blank.` <br>

 ## Duplicate Header